-Our school is an important part of Glassary and the wider community.
+Our school is an important part of Kilmichael Glassary and the wider community.
 We regularly integrate the work of local groups into our curriculum and use two way partnerships to enhance learning and the work of our partners.
-We have worked closely with Scottish National Heritage, Historic Scotland and Kilmartin House Museum to promote their work and enhance learning.
+We have worked closely with Scottish National Heritage, Kilmartin Museum, Heart of Argyll Wildlife and Argyll Hope Spot, amongst others, to promote their work and enhance learning and wellbeing.